sohamd22/mario-maker-copy/README.md

 - Run the `table_init.py` file to initialize the tables

-- Run the `login.py` to start playing
+- Run the `login.py` file to start playing

+- Have fun